Caga Tio Nadal Montjuic Barcelona view

 It means, literally, “the pooping uncle” or “the Christmas uncle”!
 That already says a lot about this fun tradition.
 Basically it is a wooden log which children feed and keep warm (by covering it with a blanket), and then sing a song to, ordering it to “poop” some presents and sweets!
 Read this article out if you want to know more about the Caga Tió tradition.

 Gran Via is one of the longest streets of Barcelona, with plenty of space for pedestrians, so it’s only logical that it too holds a Christmas Market.
-We don’t have the dates for 2019 yet but while most Christmas markets end right before Christmas, this is one of the few that are still open in Barcelona between Christmas and New Year.
+While most Christmas markets end right before Christmas, this is one of the few that are still open in Barcelona between Christmas and New Year.

 Gran via Christmas market